RamiBrown/Movie-Trivia/README.md

 ## Credits

-- **Community Forums**: Valuable insights were gained from discussions on Stack Overflow and MDN Web Docs.
+- **Community Forums**: Valuable insights were gained from discussions on Stack Overflow.

 ## Future Enhancements